mikiTesf/wrex/README.md

 ![An image showing which value goes into which cell(s)](docs/index.png) To add a language:
  1. Create a file with the name of the language you want to add (eg. `german.lang` for German)
- 2. Copy the sample provided above to the file and translate the `values` into the desired language
+ 2. Copy the sample provided above to the file and translate the `values` into the target language
  3. Put the file in `language/`

 The steps above are all you need to follow in order to add a language pack but it would help others if you can also add the language to the list of supported languages (above the  **Contribution**  header) and most importantly send me a PR.